JuliaReach/ReachabilityAnalysis.jl/README.md

 Reachability analysis is concerned with computing rigorous approximations of the set of states reachable by a dynamical system.
-In the scope of this package are systems modeled by ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters or non-deterministic inputs.
-The package also considers the extension to so-called hybrid systems where the dynamics changes with discrete events.
+In the scope of this package are systems modeled by **continuous** or **hybrid** dynamical systems, where the dynamics changes with discrete events.
+Systems are modelled by ordinary differential equations (ODEs) or semi-discrete partial differential equations (PDEs), with uncertain initial states, uncertain parameters or non-deterministic inputs.

+The library is oriented towards a class of numerical methods known as **set propagation techniques:** to compute the set of states reachable by continuous or hybrid systems, such methods iteratively propagate a sequence of sets starting from the set of initial states, according to the systems' dynamics.

 ## 🎯  Table of Contents